cerebrate/wabash/README.md

     Wabash: 0 sessions / 0 daemons

-"sessions" is the number of WSL consoles you currently have open (technically, the number of "init" processes which are children of the initial pid 1 init, which should be everything you started with bash.exe); "daemons" is the number of children of pid 1 that _aren't_ more inits, which should be all the daemons and any disowned processes.
+"sessions" is the number of WSL consoles you currently have open (technically, the number of "init" processes which are children of the initial pid 1 init, which should be everything you started with bash.exe); "daemons" is the number of children of pid 1 that _aren't_ more inits, which should be all the daemons (such as automatically started services) and any disowned processes.

 You can open wabash if you like, from its right-click menu or by double-clicking the notification icon, but all its window contains at the moment is the stream of raw update messages sent by wabashd, which are very likely of little interest.
 You can also ping the daemon from the right-click menu if you just want to double-check that the communications are going on correctly.